ThiagoKaoru/ThiagoKaoru/README.md

 ### Hi there 👋 I'm Thiago Kaoru
-- 🌱 I’m currently learning frontend developement tools E.g: Nextjs, react and I'm also learning about devops
+- 🌱 I’m currently learning frontend development tools E.g: Nextjs, react and I'm also learning about devops
 - 👯 I’m looking to collaborate on  Escolas Exponenciais in a full time job

 <!--